alban-read/M1-MICRO-FORTH/M1MicroForth.md

 - Using only system calls would be limiting even in the terminal.

-Writing C code is not always easier than writing assembler, C code is often faster, it is just a fact, the C compiler is very good.
+Writing C code is not always simpler than writing assembler, C code is often faster, that is just a fact, the C compiler is very good.

-If code is sufficiently simple, it can still be faster in assembler.
+If code is sufficiently simple, it can still be faster to write it in assembler.